Piloxita/ClassifierProMax/README.md

     - This function will perform hyperparameter optimization on all input models.

 - `results_handler()`:
-    - This function will score all the input models based on the criteria specified and visualize the results.
+    - This function will score all the input models based on the criteria specified and return a table of results.

 In a machine learning pipeline, code can often be repeated when working with multiple models, violating the DRY (Don't-Repeat-Yourself) principle.
 This Python library is to promote DRY principles in machine learning code and create cleaner code.